 Prior to working in academia, Dr. Bruna was the Program Coordinator for the Office of the Reynolds Club and Student activities at the University of Chicago where he managed a $1.5M annual budget, developed the “Experience Chicago” program for campus, created new partnerships with the Museum of Contemporary Art, and led the development of a new bus line that looped from the South side of Chicago to the North side.
 While completing his MA at the University of Chicago, Dr. Bruna worked as a paralegal and legal researcher for a Chicago-based law firm that litigated worker rights, whistleblower cases, and class action lawsuits.

-Dr. Bruna received a MA and PhD. in Ethnology from the University of New Mexico.
-He also holds a MA in Social Science with a focus on Federal Indian Law from the University of Chicago, where he also earned a BAs in Anthropology & Latin American Studies.
+Dr. Bruna received a MA and PhD. in Ethnology/Linguistics from the University of New Mexico, and an MA in Social Science with a focus on Federal Indian Law from the University of Chicago, where he also earned a Bachelor’s Degree in both Anthropology & Latin American Studies.
 His research has been funded by the Robert Wood Johnson Foundation, the Andrew Mellon Foundation and the Smithsonian Institution, among others.